Helping ourselves to a smart future

 At its heart is a vision to become a community that can supply all its own energy needs and become a net exporter of energy.

-An informal community reference group meets every four weeks to discuss ideas and projects and to see how they can be advanced under the Energise Ōtaki umbrella.
+An informal community group meets every two months to discuss ideas and projects and to see how they can be advanced under the Energise Ōtaki umbrella, as well as learning from guest speakers.
 All are welcome to attend.
-If you would like to come along, please contact Energise Ōtaki at email@example.com.
+You can find the schedule at https://energise.otaki.net.nz/public-meetings

 A 2013 Council commissioned study from technology experts Green Chip found that: